Carnegie Mellon University

 *Please Note: This is only applicable to those admitted to a Pre-College program.

 • Yes.
-The RAs and CAs live in the residence halls and are available to respond 24 hours a day, every day.
+The RAs and CAs live in the residence halls, with staff available to respond 24 hours a day, every day.
 The residential staff will be proactive in building community by hosting activities as well as ensuring safety measures by enforcing curfew and all other policies.
+All residential RAs and CAs are full-time CMU students.

 • All residential staff are compliant under PA Act 153 which requires a PA Criminal History, PA Child Abuse, and FBI Background check.